hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+Found out that googling "create new char rust" might yield gaming related results.

+### Day 18: January 26, Thursday

+**Today's Progress**: Added a function for printing the current gap word.
+The idea is to mutate the `revealed` flag of each digit in a gap word while playing.
+Maybe that's not the best idea because Rust is Immutable by default.
+Let's see ...

+**Thoughts**: I'm soo slow.
+This is not surprising though.
+Having spend the last years in a dynamically typed language, I'm fighting with the compiler the whole time.
+Still worth it!

+**Link(s) to work**: ["create new char rust" on Google](https://www.google.de/search?q=create+new+char+rust&oq=create+new+char+rust&aqs=chrome..69i64.1022j0j1&sourceid=chrome&ie=UTF-8)

 ### Day 17: January 25, Wednesday

 **Today's Progress**: I started a new project: I want to explore the Rust language and play around with it.
 Therefore I decided to implement a simple Hangman game in Rust.
 Later, this topic could be expanded by implementing multi-user games or a web UI.
 Let's see how long until I'm bored.